 November 1, 2020: All Saints’ Day (La Toussaint).
 It’s a great public holiday in France when many go away for the whole week before shutting up their second homes for the winter.
 Many shops, banks etc. are closed.

-Nov 8, 2020: The most famous round the world, non-stop solo yachting race sets off from Les Sables d’Olonne at 1.02pm.
-It’s a grueling test of skill, endurance and sheer bravery.
-The start looks so pretty!
+Nov 8, 2020: The Vendée Globe, most famous round the world, non-stop solo yachting race sets off from Les Sables d’Olonne at 1.02pm.
+It’s a gruelling test of skill, endurance and sheer bravery.

 Nov 12-15, 2020: Paris Photo in part of the Grand Palais has over 140 galleries from 33 countries showing exceptional works.
 The largest international photo fair, there are talks and awards for photo books along with interviews and discussions with artists, gallery owners, collectors and the enthusiastic public.
 Even the catalogue is a work of art.
 Other galleries and museums in Paris highlight their photographic collections.
 The image shows Leigh Bowerie photographed by Fergus Greer from the Michael Hoppen Gallery, London.